 Here’s the next installment of Eco-Music Monday.
-Only So Much Oil in the Ground was the lead track on the Urban Renewal album by American R&B-based horn section and band, Tower of Power.
-Recorded in 1974 and released in 1975, the song hit the airwaves at the height of the US oil energy crisis, during which … Continue reading Eco-Music Monday: Tower of Power “Only So Much Oil in the Ground”
+Only So Much Oil in the Ground was the lead track on the Urban Renewal album by American R&B-based horn section and band, Tower … Continue reading Eco-Music Monday: Tower of Power “Only So Much Oil in the Ground”

 World’s largest publicly owned oil company faces pressure to show concern about climate change.
 According to the Wall Street Journal, Exxon Mobil Corp. has been ramping up its lobbying of … Continue reading Exxon Mobil pushes carbon tax

 An anonymous $50,000 check marked the start of Prince’s donations to climate change and clean energy causes.
 I had no idea that the artist so fondly associated with the color purple … Continue reading The Purple one Had a Green Side: Prince & Clean Energy

 Pressure on Exxon Mobile increased this week with the release of a new cache of decades-old industry documents about climate change.
 The documents suggest that the industry had the underlying … Continue reading More Pressure on Exxon over Climate Change Documents

 The U.S. Department of the Interior (DOI) announced approval of the 287-megawatt Soda Mountain Solar Project on 1,767 acres of public lands managed by the Bureau of Land Management (BLM) located … Continue reading 287MW Solar Approved on Public Land

 The Wall Street Journal ECO:nomics 2016 conference began with two heavy hitters involved in major industry and policy decisions related to energy and climate change issues.
 First, we received a … Continue reading Day 1 Wall Street Journal ECO:nomics

 How does your ideal energy mix differ from the actual mix of energy sources your suppliers uses to power your home?